jemc/slides-pony/source.md

 %% Each of these paradigms has its advantages and disadvantages, and they each have their place in our applications - so why should we have to choose?

-%% However, remember that Synchronization was not a safe pattern for concurrency, but rather a *workaround*, a way to *reduce* concurrency where we needed to - the other options are sort of workarounds as well, each in their own way, but note that none of them require waiting around for access to shared state, which Synchronization does.
+%% However, we do want to avoid *traditional* synchronization primitives because of that performance vs reasoning tradeoff we discussed earlier.

-%% We want to maximize concurrency, so let's leave Synchronization behind for now, and see if we can create our applications without it.
+%% We'll still have some patterns that are *analogous* to synchronization, in that they'll provide a way to make mutually exclusive access to some state, but we're going to construct these patterns with careful intent to avoid making *waiting* a central part of our solution.

 ----